Microcosmos22/Github-RAG/README.md

 `Checks whether a string is a palindrome.`

 ### Benchmarking three retrieval methods with `CodeSearchNet`

 First, we search the snippets using the docstring directly (this is cheating, but a reference/benchmark): `identical_query`.

 Then, we search using an equivalent but differently worded query (real scenario simulation): `single_query`.
+We create four similar queries using Llama and Qwen.

 Lastly, we implement the multi-query, simulating how we will combine different queries: `multi_query`.

 ## 4. Results